 Supported models

-All text models supported by Amazon Bedrock can be used in Smartling, provided your API key has access to them.
+All text models supported by Amazon Bedrock can be used in Smartling, provided your AWS credentials have access to them.
 Check the Amazon Bedrock documentation for a complete list of all models.

 Supported languages